 Who has not heard the sentence “Are we there yet?” hundred times when travelling in car with kids.
+Luckily car games for kids are here to help!

 My son used to start asking the question less than 10 minutes after the beginning of our journey.